wohaco/despace/llisse.md

 The long-lived stations are not expected to have any memory for storing data and measurements are immediately sent to the transmitter for reception by any available communications receiver on the main orbiter or other relay assets such as the small satellites around L1 and/or L2 points (which will likely provide longer communication windows as the planet slowly rotates).

-Low-power, high-temperature sensors are being employed ([EVN‑094](venus.md)) to take the periodic meteorology measurements listed above and chemical composition ([EVN‑077](venus.md)).
+Low-power, high‑temperature sensors are being employed ([EVN‑094](venus.md)) to take the periodic meteorology measurements listed above and chemical composition ([EVN‑077](venus.md)).
 These periodic measurements (assumed to be every 8 hr) would occur over 60 days, covering at least one terminator.